Lyft says cost cuts, coming ride recovery could bring third-quarter profit

-(Reuters) - Lyft Inc said on Tuesday it could become profitable on an adjusted basis by the third quarter of this year despite the pandemic, three months ahead of a previous target, forecasting a rebound in ride-hail demand beginning in the second quarter of 2021.
+(Reuters) - Lyft Inc said on Tuesday it could make an adjusted profit by the third quarter of this year despite the pandemic thanks to additional cost cuts and an expected rebound in ride-hail demand beginning in the second quarter of 2021.

 Lyft expects COVID-19 vaccine distribution to scale up in the second quarter, allowing more people to return to pre-pandemic normality, and said its own cost cuts were ahead of target.
-That will help it achieve a profit.
+That will help it achieve a profit on an adjusted basis of earnings before interest, taxes, depreciation and amortization.

 “Based on the improvements we’ve made, there is a chance we can achieve profitability in Q3.
-Obviously, pulling in profitability would require a strong summer rebound,” Lyft Chief Financial Officer Nelson Chai said during an investor call, adding the more optimistic outlook should increase investor confidence.
+Obviously, pulling in profitability would require a strong summer rebound,” Lyft Chief Financial Officer Brian Roberts said during an investor call, adding the more optimistic outlook should increase investor confidence.

+Ride volumes were down 52% in December and 51% in January compared with the previous year.
+Lyft said ride demand in the first quarter could be flat or slightly lower than during the last three months of 2020.

 The company reported roughly $570 million in fourth-quarter revenue, a 44% decline on a yearly basis, but an uptick of 14% compared with the third quarter.
 Analysts on average had expected the company to post revenue of $562 million, according to Refinitiv data.

-Lyft reported a loss in adjusted earnings before interest, taxes, depreciation and amortization of $150 million in the fourth quarter, indicating it must improve to reach its year-end target of adjusted EBITDA profitability.
-That compares with a $185 million adjusted EBITDA loss projected by analysts on average.
+Lyft reported an adjusted EBITDA loss of $150 million in the fourth quarter.
+That compares with a $185 million loss projected by analysts on average.

-Those cuts of $360 million in fixed costs and additional decreases in variable costs would allow the company to continue operating more efficiently once riders return.
+Those cuts of $360 million in fixed costs in 2020 and additional decreases in variable costs would allow the company to continue operating more efficiently once riders return.

 Lyft’s number of active riders in the fourth quarter decreased by more than 45% on a yearly basis to 12,552, but revenue per active rider rose by $1 to $45.40 - a record number, the company said.